Ask a Vet

 Can I Give My Dog KFC Mashed Potatoes?

-It’s usually okay to give your dog a little bit of mashed potato, so long as it doesn’t contain things like butter or cream.
+Giving your dog a little bit of mashed potato is usually okay, so long as it doesn’t contain things like butter or cream.
 Unfortunately, KFC has its own mashed potato recipe.
 It’s heavily processed and very rich.

 Thankfully, your dog won’t have any major side effects if he eats mashed potatoes.
 It’s not toxic, after all.
-It is rather high in calories though, and it contains a lot of nasty trans fats, salts and other artificial ingredients that are no good for your dog’s health in the long run.
+However, it is rather high in calories and contains a lot of nasty trans fats, salts, and other artificial ingredients that are not good for your dog’s health in the long run.

-In short, if you want to give your dog a bit of KFC mashed potato then that’s fine, but it’s best to avoid making it into a bad habit.
+In short, if you want to give your dog a bit of KFC mashed potato, that’s fine, but it’s best to avoid making it a bad habit.

 Can I Give My Dog KFC Gravy?

 It’s called a secret formula for a reason – nobody really knows what’s inside of KFC gravy.
 As such, it’s a good idea to avoid giving your dog KFC gravy if possible.
-It is widely believed that KFC gravy is made out of some of the leftovers from the chicken and the scraps from the oil fryers.
+It is widely believed that KFC gravy is made out of some of the chicken’s leftovers and the oil fryers’ scraps.
 This is then put into some boiling water and stock.

 Basically, it’s not the healthiest thing for you or your dog!

-With this in mind, it is likely going to be fine if you put some gravy over some of your dog’s normal food.
+With this in mind, it will likely be fine if you put some gravy over some of your dog’s normal food.
 It shouldn’t be given to your dog very often though, and you should only give it to your dog in small amounts if you are going to feed it to them.

 Can I Give My Dog KFC Biscuits?

 What’s in a KFC buttermilk biscuit?
-Well, they are processed a lot and consist of ingredients like baking powder, salt and sugar, and other artificial flavorings.
-Not only that but they’re a whopping 180 calories.
+Well, they are processed a lot and consist of ingredients like baking powder, salt, sugar, and other artificial flavorings.
+Not only that, but they’re a whopping 180 calories.
 As such, it isn’t a good choice for your dog.
-Sure, it should be fine as a treat every once in a while, but they’re not good for your dog so they shouldn’t be eating them on a regular basis.
+Sure, it should be fine as a treat every once in a while, but they’re not good for your dog, so they shouldn’t be eating them on a regular basis.

 Can My Dog Eat KFC Coleslaw?